What Luvica is and what it is used for

 Further information

-What Luvica contains
+What Act Louvika contains

 The other ingredients are:

-Luvica 140 mg capsules are hard gelatin capsules with opaque white cap and opaque white body, containing white to off-white granular powder.
+Act Louvika 140 mg capsules are hard gelatin capsules with opaque white cap and opaque white body, containing white to off-white granular powder.

 It is supplied in the boxes of an opaque white HDPE bottle, each one contains 90 capsules.